Best HVAC Software for Small Business in 2026 (Under $150/Month)

 Free trial: 14 days

-Jobber consistently comes out on top for small HVAC businesses because it nails the basics without overcomplicating things.
-Techs can learn the mobile app in a day.
+Jobber consistently tops the list for small HVAC businesses.
+It nails the basics without overcomplicating things.
+Techs learn the mobile app in a day.
 Office staff can be trained in an afternoon.

 What HVAC businesses love about Jobber:

-– Recurring maintenance agreements — schedule annual tune-ups and the system manages follow-ups automatically
+– Recurring maintenance agreements.
+Schedule annual tune-ups and the system handles follow-ups automatically.

-– Equipment tracking on customer profiles (note which unit each customer has, service history, filter specs)
+– Equipment tracking on customer profiles.
+Note which unit each customer has, service history, and filter specs.

 – QuickBooks sync that actually works without constant reconciliation